Factoring the confluence of crises into business planning, business leaders rely on agility and empathy during uncertain times.

 As CEO, I lead Mercer’s 25,000-strong global team.
 Together, we’re building healthier, more sustainable futures for our clients, colleagues and communities.
 By providing trusted advice and solutions and leading purposefully to achieve sustainable growth, we’re working to create a better society and drive better outcomes for people and businesses.

 I’m a true believer in the power, performance and value of diverse teams.
 Making people feel they belong, that they make a difference — that comes through great experiences.
-When your people know your organisation’s purpose and understand their role in helping to fulfil that purpose, you engage and empower them to achieve your business goals and realise their own ambitions.
+When your people know your organization’s purpose and understand their role in helping to fulfill that purpose, you engage and empower them to achieve your business goals and realize their own ambitions.
 Embracing openness and authenticity brings clarity of vision and strategy.
 It’s the way forward.